This is primarily a teaching dance, but will also be used for some performances.

 Everyone carries out this action at the same time.

-5-6 GRAB POINT – Grab the point of the sword in front of you
+3-4 REACH GRAB – Grab the point of the sword in front of you.

 Feel free to clash the hilts on the points in time to the music.